gladstone28/rose-stats-preview-card-component/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
+- [Example resource 1](https://www.codecademy.com/courses/make-a-website/lessons/site-structure/exercises/anchor-tags) - This shows an HTML site structure.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
+- [Example resource 2](https://www.codecademy.com/learn) - This is an amazing resource which helped me finally understand website design.
 I'd recommend it to anyone still learning this concept.

 ## Author